tendai22/dpans94_ja/app.md

 Non-multiprogrammed applications in Forth 83 were required to respect usage rules for BLOCK so that they  could be run properly on multiprogrammed systems.
 The same is true of ANS Forth.

 The only difference is the documentation method used to define the BLOCK usage rules.
-The Technical  Committee believes that the current method is clearer than the concept of “multiprogramming impact”.
+The Technical  Committee believes that the current method is clearer than the concept of "multiprogramming impact".

 ||Transition/Conversion:||
 none needed.